RU09342-F18/lab-1-gpio-woodwardn9/Multiple Blink/README.md

 P1DIR |= 0X41;

-//The purpose of this line is to set Pin 1 and Pin 0 to be 1 without disturbing or manipulating the values of the other pins.
+//The purpose of this line is to set Pin 1.6 and Pin 1.0 to be 1 without disturbing or manipulating the values of the other pins.
 This is achieved by OR'ing P1DIR with 0x41, which is 0b01000001 in binary.

-P1OUT = 0X41;
-//The purpose of this line is to set Pin 1 and Pin 0 to are set to be 1 to start without disturbing or manipulating the values of the other pins.
-This is achieved by OR'ing P1OUT with 0x41, which is 0b01000001 is binary.

 ## Variables: